 Heartworm disease can be fatal in dogs and cats.
 Because of this, we recommend yearly heartworm testing (a blood test) for dogs and monthly heartworm preventative (examples: Heartgard, Interceptor, Sentinel, or Revolution) for both dogs and cats.

 Missed doses can mean serious consequences for pets.
 If you miss a dose, you should contact your veterinarian immediately for recommendations.
 Do not start heartworm prevention without contacting your veterinarian.
-A dog that is positive for heartworms is at risk for a fatal allergic reaction if put on heartworm preventative.
+A dog that is positive for heartworms is at risk for an allergic reaction if put on heartworm preventative.

 Adult heartworms live in the heart and large adjacent vessels of infected animals.
 Adult heartworms produce baby heartworms (microfilaria) which circulate in the blood.
 These microfilaria are picked up by mosquitoes and are passed on to unprotected dogs and cats.